 Lastly, reattach the back.
 You can place whatever you want inside, as long as it fits in the limited space.
 If you want to make the compartment accessible again without needing a screwdriver, you can put a piece of tape between the back and the edge.
 This will allow you to pull on the tape in order to remove the edge.

 While you won’t be able to fit too many things inside, at the end of the day, whoever looks at your watch will see just that – a conventional analog watch.
 On the other hand, with the other option, you’ll get a massive thing that’s pretty obvious it’s more than a watch.
 Let’s take a look at it for a moment.

 You can do this with any type of watch, but it’s best that you choose a cheap wristwatch because you might damage it in the process.
 You’ll want to remove the straps, something that’s much more easily done with a watch that allows you to do so with quick remove bands.
 All you will need to do is pull on the clips and they’ll be out in no time.

 Then, you’ll want to create the container.
 This is basically done by grabbing two bottle caps of the same size, that are more or less the same size as your watch face.
 You can use a piece of duct tape and tape them together on one side.
 You could go with shallow bottle caps that are less noticeable, but that will limit you in terms of space.
 With larger caps, things will be more obvious, but they do fit more things inside.

-Next you should attach the caps to the watch.
-This is done pretty easily with double sided tape, and you can remove them if you want to afterwards.
+Next, you should attach the caps to the watch.
+This is done pretty easily with double-sided tape, and you can remove them if you want to afterward.
 This also makes sure you don’t tape the two caps together so you can still open them.